lilianalillyy/bloggi/README.md

 docker-compose up
 `````

-### Update database

-The current database schema is in `sql/db.sql`.
-Additionally, Adminer is provided at `localhost:8080`
-to easily manage to database.
-You can either attach the database container and import the SQL file, or use the Adminer
-interface.

-### Optional: Seed database

-You may use the php container and run the create-* scripts inside the `bin` folder to seed the database with test data.

-### Run

-The application should be available at `http://nubium-sandbox.test`
+The application should be available at `http://bloggi-sandbox.test`

 ## Testing